Abstract

 It has been pointed out that current micromechanics models underestimated the complex modulus of CRMB at low frequencies or high temperatures.
 To look into this issue, the GSC model prediction results for CRMB-22 at individual temperatures were compared with the experimental data, as shown in Figure 8.
 In addition, the phase angle results of CRMB were also compared since the viscoelasticity cannot be defined without considering phase angle.
 The phase angle is also helpful in understanding the mechanism of the matrix-inclusion interaction at high temperatures.

-GSC model results for CRMB-22 at each temperature: (
+GSC model results for CRMB-22 at each temperature: (a) complex modulus and (b) phase angle.

 It can be seen from Figure 8 that both complex modulus and phase angle are generally accurately predicted at low temperatures.
 With the increase of temperature, underestimating complex modulus was observed, while phase angle prediction results at high temperatures are significantly higher than experimental results.
 The discrepancy between model prediction and experimental results becomes more significant at higher temperatures.
 Besides, it is noteworthy that the phase angle results of CRMB are atypical compared with unmodified bitumen.
 It is believed that the presence of rubber particles in the bitumen matrix significantly changes the viscoelastic response of the CRMB binder.